SPORTS NUTRITION AND WHAT’S GOING ON?

 As a Macrobiotic practitioner, we treat the human system holistically.
-Having said that, most parents who’s kids are vegetarian face issues with the protein controversy, and its inclusion in the diet for enhanced performance.
-They get into debates with their coaches and their peers.
-Sports Nutrition can be orchestrated for optimal performance in a vegan or vegetarian format.
-When Alka Sharma came to me to address her needs and ended up talking about her son Sacchitt Sharma who was at that time entering the Wimbledon under 14 representing India, I couldn’t help but give her some tips that would also help him.
-Alka was very clear she needed to keep him on a plant-based (vegan i.e., also dairy-free) approach, while his own coach was fine with it; the others that had taken the team (from India) having being fed information on supplements and performance enhancers were not happy.
-Her dedication and hard work to stick to what she believed in, made him eventually win the under 14 Wimbledon title.
-The same was done with Anya Sinhwala who represents India in swimming under 15 age group.
+Having said that, when Alka Sharma came to me came to me to address her needs and ended up talking about her son Sacchitt Sharma who was at that time entering the Wimbeldon under 14 representing India, I couldn’t help but give her some tips that would also help him.
+Alka was very clear she needed to keep him on a plant-based approach, while his own coach was fine with it; the others that had taken the team (from India) having being fed information on supplements and performance enhancers couldn’t disagree more.
+Her dedication to stick to what she believed in, made him eventually win the under 14 Wimbeldon title.

-With my exercise regimen being vegan myself, I have used the knowledge I have of foods (simple, natural everyday foods) to help me do get the maximum out of my workout, and recover better; without supplements.
-I admit it’s harder, as one has to make a lot more effort on one’s own; but what I do know is that I will never ever suffer from a setback on my health in the future.
-What most sports nutritionists are doing today, is making it easier for parents (with all due respect: actually making them lazy) and not helping them understand how they can use natural foods to enhance their child’s performance, energy levels, and recovery time.
+I have worked out (pretty hard all my life), and used the knowledge I have of foods (simple, natural everyday foods) to help me do get the maximum out of my workout, and recover better.
+I admit its harder, as one has to make a lot of the stuff on one’s own; but what I do know is that I will never ever suffer from a setback on my health in the future.
+What most sports nutritionists are doing today, is making it easier for parents (actually making them lazy) and not helping them understand how they can use natural foods to enhance their child’s performance, energy levels, and recovery time.
 Instead I see a ‘herd mentality’ being followed, comparisons made when they meet, one parent tells another what they are using, and they load their kids up with stuff that eventually 5-10 years down the line will definitely sap the energy out of their child, and load up their kidneys.

+I can’t give all the tips in one blog article but I can say this to you.
 Please be cautious of the advice that comes your way.
 I see most parents have no filters when it comes to having their kids use supplements to perform better at a sport.
-Most supplements have are high on caffeine and sugar, causing kids to perform better for that particular moment; but causing an energy-crash later.
 The goals of the parent should be to reduce stress, boost energy, and look and feel great about their sport.
 I am sorry to say I don’t see that happen.

 Just a simple pant based approach is not enough, for this we need to add high quality, alkaline-forming, easily digestible, and nutrient dense foods.
 A diet should be able to improve productivity, increase strength and endurance, give you faster recovery, improve the mental state, sleep, productivity, reduce sugar cravings, reduce body fat and maintain lean muscle.